 Affiliated group debt older than three academic years is considered to be bad debt expense.

-Bad debt expenses may be removed from financial records by the bookkeeper using the direct write-off method at the discretion of the Vice-President of Operations, Vice-President of Student Affairs, and the Director of Finance.
+Bad debt expenses may be removed from financial records by the bookkeeper using the direct write-off method at the discretion of the Vice-President of Finance & Administration, Vice-President of Student Affairs, and the Director of Finance.

 The approval requirements of writing off bad debts are as follows:

-Amounts lower than $5,000 may be written off by the Vice-President (Operations) in consultation with the Director of Finance.
+Amounts lower than $5,000 may be written off by the Vice-President (Finance & Administration) in consultation with the Director of Finance.

 Amounts above $5,000 must be approved by a majority vote at Council.

-Any affiliated group debts that are written off must be disclosed to the student body at the next Council by the Director of Finance and/or Vice-President of Operations.
+Any affiliated group debts that are written off must be disclosed to the student body at the next Council by the Director of Finance and/or Vice-President of Finance & Administration.

 If an affiliated group does not follow the policy laid out in C.3 Affiliated Group Debt, they shall be eligible for de-ratification.